hm-tamim/student-companion-android/README.md

 <br />

 MySQLi was used to store all the data and PHP to make custom JSON APIs for the app.
 Security was one of the main priorities.
-It syncs data from server if a user login from another device.
+It syncs data from server as a user login from new device.

 <br/>